What To Do If Your Amazon Package Is Stolen

 If you are a new victim of porch piracy, we are here to guide you on what to do if your Amazon package is stolen or goes missing.
 There are some steps you should take to ensure that your Amazon package was stolen from your porch before contacting Amazon to report a stolen package.

-Step 1: Track the Amazon lost packages.
+Step 1: Track the Amazon lost packages

 If, after 48 hours, the Amazon package is still nowhere to be found, contact your courier immediately.
 Your package could still be in the hands of the shipping company.
 Ask them to track your package with the tracking number.
 But suppose the courier company is entirely sure that your package got delivered to your porch successfully.
 In that case, it is time you report to Amazon for a stolen package.

-Step 2: Check if your neighbors saw it or held onto it for you.
+Step 2: Check with your neighbors

 Step 3: Contact the seller or retailer.